sampsyo/cs6120/content/blog/2020-12-09-slp/index.md

   parallel though use of multiple cores.

 - **Instruction level parallelism:** Here, multiple instructions are executed in a single cycle.
 SIMD instructions are one way of accomplishing this.
-Some processors also feature
+All processors these days also feature
   [superscalar execution](https://en.wikipedia.org/wiki/Superscalar_processor)
   where rather than have a single instruction execute, multiple instructions are executed each cycle.
 This is very similar to using SIMD instructions but